Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Methods

 \section{Methods}

-The reformulation proposed here is based on the model given in \ref{sec:MILP}, but aims at only keeping the constraints that are active at the optimal point.
+The reformulation proposed here is based on the model given in~\ref{sec:MILP}, and aims at only keeping the constraints that are active at the optimal point.
 In the case of a linear problem, those are sufficient to describe the system at optimality.
-Three methods have been established to achieve this.
-The process for each of these methods is illustrated in Figure \ref{fig:flowcharts}.
+We have established three methods to achieve this.
+The process for each of these methods is illustrated in Figure~\ref{fig:flowcharts}.
 They follow the same general structure.
-First, as part of an offline process, a database is built, mapping the variables of the lower-level problem with the corresponding active constraints.
+First, as part of an offline process, a database is built, mapping the variables of the lower-level problem to the corresponding active constraints.
 This is described in Section~\ref{sec:DBbuild}.
 This database is used to train a decision tree (DT), as explained in Section~\ref{sec:DTbuild}.
 For a given value of the parameters, this DT allows to retrieve sets of active constraints, in order to build and solve a reduced bilevel problem.
 This process is detailed in Section~\ref{sec:RedBlvl}.
+A summary of the learning process for the three methods is given in Table~\ref{tab:details}.
+Finally, a preliminary discussion is available in Section~\ref{sec:Disc}.

 \tikzstyle{io} = [trapezium, trapezium left angle=80, trapezium right angle=100, minimum width=1cm, minimum height=0.25cm, text centered, draw=black, fill=white] \tikzstyle{ioGroup} = [trapezium, trapezium left angle=80, trapezium right angle=100, text centered, draw=black, thick] \tikzstyle{roundGroup} = [rectangle, rounded corners = 10, minimum width=100, minimum height=30,text centered, draw=black, thick] \tikzstyle{process} = [rectangle, minimum width=1cm, minimum height=1cm, text centered, draw=black, fill=white] \tikzstyle{processGroup} = [rectangle, minimum width=1cm, minimum height=1cm, text centered, draw=black, thick] \tikzstyle{database} = [cylinder, fill=white, shape border rotate=90,draw,minimum height=1.5cm, minimum width=2cm,shape aspect=.25,] \tikzstyle{arrow} = [->,>=stealth]